psarac/CS210-Introduction-to-Data-Science/README.md

 # CS210-Introduction-to-Data-Science
 Group Project done for the CS210 Introduction to Data Science Course in Sabancı University Spring 2022

+Data science spans a large variety of disciplines and requires a collection of skills.
+This course is intended to tour the basic techniques of data science from manipulation and summarizing the important characteristics of a data set, basic statistical modeling, web programming and visualization.

 ---

 Motivation of the project and other group members contributed to the project can be found in the proposal report.